raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 ## Introduction

-In this project, you will connect up a Raspberry Pi Pico to another computer and learn how to program it using MicroPython.
+In this project, you will connect a Raspberry Pi Pico to another computer and learn how to program it using MicroPython.

 A Raspberry Pi Pico is a low-cost microcontroller device.
 Microcontrollers are tiny computers, but they tend to lack large volume storage and peripheral devices that you can plug in (for example, keyboards or monitors).